RDRD BIBLE STUDY

 - German Liberalism

-These few examples display the difference between major and not-major topics.
+These few examples display the difference between major and minor topics.
 The major doctrinal concepts are those which permeate the Scriptures.
 The others do not.

 To sum so far, systematic theology contains major topics articulating the faith.
 And it contains other topics which also articulate the faith, or something related to the faith, which can be more or less useful depending on the subject under study, whether it be a particular passage, a particular time in Christian history, or based on denominational leaning.